sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Titanium_SDK_Tutorials/How_to_Chain_Controller_Methods_in_Titanium_by_Using_Alloy.md

 {"title":"How to Chain Controller Methods in Titanium by Using Alloy","weight":"50"}

-# How to Chain Controller Methods in Titanium by Using Alloy

 Titanium and Alloy has as great feature to create controllers and be reactive to triggers or call methods without creating a pointer.

 For the purpose of this tutorial, let's assume that we want to open a modal settings view and react to the settings being saved BEFORE closing the view.
 In this case, we might typically write: